SND@LHC Upgrade for the High-Luminosity LHC: Physics Reach and Installation Scenarios: Acknowledgments

+PRT/BD/153351/2021 (Portugal), CERN/FIS-INS/0028/2021; the Swiss National Science Foundation (SNSF); TENMAK for Turkey (Grant No. 2022TENMAK(CERN) A5.H3.F2-1).
+J.C.~Helo~Herrera and O.~J.~Soto~Sandoval acknowledge support from ANID FONDECYT grants No.1241685 and 1241803.
+M.~Climesu, H.~Lacker and R.~Wanke are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project 496466340.
+This research was financially supported by the Italian Ministry of University and Research within the Prin 2022 program, Grant Assignment Decree No. 974 adopted on 30/06/2023.

 We express our gratitude to our colleagues in the CERN accelerator departments for the excellent performance of the LHC.
-We thank the technical and administrative staff at CERN and at other SND@LHC institutes for their contributions to the success of the SND@LHC efforts.
+We thank the technical and administrative staff at

+CERN and at other SND@LHC institutes for their contributions to the success of the SND@LHC efforts.
 We thank Luis Lopes, Jakob Paul Schmidt and Maik Daniels for their help during the~construction.